amzn/amazon-pay-sdk-php/README.md

 $client = new Client($config);

-//Also you can set the sandbox variable in the config() array of the Client class by
+// Also you can set the sandbox variable in the config() array of the Client class by

 $client->setSandbox(true);
 ```